ToxicMotherLucker/ltnc/README.md

 ---------------------------------------------------------------------------

-- Hash Algorithm : YespowerLTNC POW algorithm    ( CPU only )
+- Hash Algorithm : YespowerLTNCG POW algorithm    ( CPU only ) ( same algorithm as LightningCash-Gold so the same CPU miners can be used ! )

 ( With the addition of modified Dash's DarkGravityWave v3 algorithm, that changes difficulty every block, and progressively lowers difficulty if long stale tips happens.
 Tested and fully working !!)